bluemoosegoose/Build-a-Custom-MacOS-Dock/README.md

 # Build-a-Custom-Dock

+-This Guide will allow you to craft a custom MacOS dock for your environment.
+I wrote this to be deployed from Jamf Pro but you can use any MDM.
+-The custom dock will be built once on first login for any user that logs in to the Mac.
+It will not run again automatically, which is the intended behavior because we want our users to have our custom dock during onboarding and then give them the ability to make changes.
+-

 **How to Build a Custom MacOS Dock**

 1. Download and install the latest version of dockutil: https://github.com/kcrawford/dockutil/releases
 2. Upload the package to Jamf Pro (i.e.. “dockutil-3.0.2.pkg”)
-3. Create a bash script that will utilize the dockutil binary: See "BuildtheDock.sh" in the repository.
+3. Create a bash script that will utilize the dockutil binary: See **"BuildtheDock.sh"** in the repository.
 4. Feel free to modify lines 19+ to create your own custom dock.
+5. If you want to add a webloc to the dock you need to create the .webloc file on your test mac and place the file in the filepath location of your choosing, package it with composer, upload the PKG to Jamf and add that PKG to the main Policy (Step 18 of this guide).
+Ensure the line in your  “BuildtheDock.sh” looks like this (replacing the filepath to your specific webloc):

+$DOCKUTIL_BINARY --add '/Library/Application Support/Dock Icons/Office 365.webloc' --label 'Office 365' --no-restart

-Keep the file name “BuildtheDock.sh”
+6. Name the file “BuildtheDock.sh”
-6. Use Jamf Composer to create a .pkg of that script and name it “BuildtheDockScript.pkg”
+7. Use Jamf Composer to create a .pkg of that script and name it “BuildtheDockScript.pkg”
-7. Upload “BuildtheDockScript.pkg” to Jamf Pro.
+8. Upload “BuildtheDockScript.pkg” to Jamf Pro.

 **Create a Launch Agent (.plist) that will run the above script when loaded**